TEARS FOR FEARS IN THE 1980S

 Curt Smith and Roland Orzabal - poster from Smash Hits magazine (May 1985)

 "SUFFER THE CHILDREN" (1981)

 This was the band's first ever single release, although it failed to chart in any country.
 In 1985, following the massive success of the band's second LP, Songs from the Big Chair, Mercury Records reissued the single with a new picture sleeve.
 However, It still failed to hit the Top 40, reaching #52 on the UK singles chart.

-Smith and Orzabal split in 1991 after releasing three albums together, the third one being The Seeds of Love released in 1989.
+Tensions between Smith and Orzabal led to a split in 1991, after releasing three albums together, the third one being The Seeds of Love released in 1989.
 The two albums released in the 90's were effectively solo albums by Roland Orzabal, but were still released under the Tears For Fears banner.
 However, the duo reformed again in 2000.

 The song was written by Roland Orzabal and sung by Curt Smith, and was taken from the duo's debut eighties album The Hurting, which reached Platinum status.
 In fact, all three of the band's 80s albums - the other two being Songs From The Big Chair (3 X Platinum) and The Seeds Of Love (Platinum) - were highly successful.

 5th Feb 1983